dkg/hacktivism/README.md

 ## Where to start

-If this is your first time using GitHub, you should go [create a new account](https://github.com/join) so you can then *star the repo* so that I'll know which GitHub users are in the class.
+If this is your first time using GitHub, you should go [create a new account](https://github.com/join) so you can then *star the repo* up at the top of the page so that I'll know which GitHub users are in the class.

 ![screenshot of the GitHub repo star interface](img/github-stars.png)

+If this is the first week, you will probably want to read the [syllabus](syllabus.md) next.

 ## What you can find in here